Firefighters Battle 5-Alarm Fire At Abandoned Stockton Theater

 STOCKTON (CBS13) — Firefighters battled a five-alarm fire at an abandoned theater in Stockton early Friday morning.

+Pacific Avenue will remain closed between Maple and Walnut streets until 5 p.m.
+Friday, Stockton police say, due to the fire.

 The building had most recently been used as a coffee shop, but has been abandoned for the past few years.
-It has been the site of several fires ever since being abandoned, including three that happened in the summer of 2018.MORE NEWS: Many Sacramento Area Businesses Will Keep Mask Requirements Despite Relaxed CDC Guidelines
+It has been the site of several fires ever since being abandoned, including three that happened in the summer of 2018.MORE NEWS: Gov. Gavin Newsom Says California’s COVID-19 Mask Mandate To End After June 15

 Exactly what caused Friday’s fire is now under investigation.